What Is a NAPCS Code? North American Product Classification System (NAPCS)

 |---|---|---|

-| United States | Economic Census product reporting uses NAPCS-based product codes (multiple vintages) | Product output collection and publication |
+| United States | Economic Census product reporting uses NAPCS-based product codes in multiple vintages | Product output collection and publication |

-| Canada | NAPCS Canada maintains a product classification aligned to NAICS Canada | Product statistics and analytical classification |
+| Canada | Statistics Canada maintains NAPCS Canada 2022 Version 1.0 as a departmental product classification standard | Product statistics and analytical classification |

-| Mexico | Participation supports trilateral comparability; publication and coverage may differ by program | Comparability and analytical usage |
+| Mexico | Trilateral coordination supports comparability, but public implementation detail can differ by program | Comparability and analytical use |

-Comparability boundary: Coordination supports aligned structure, but published product detail and coverage can differ by country and by statistical program.
+Comparability boundary: coordination supports aligned structure, but published product detail and coverage can differ by country and by statistical program.

-Common uses of NAPCS
+Common Uses of NAPCS

-- Service product measurement: improved identification and definition of service outputs in statistical programs.
+- Service product measurement: improved identification and definition of service outputs

-- Product mix analysis: describing what products are sold within and across industries.
+- Product mix analysis: describing what products are sold within and across industries

-- Comparability workflows: harmonizing product statistics across North America where programs adopt NAPCS structures.
+- Comparability workflows: harmonizing product statistics across North America where programs adopt NAPCS structures

-Crosswalks and international alignment
+Crosswalks and International Alignment

 NAPCS is designed to link to NAICS and to support comparability with international product frameworks such as the UN Central Product Classification (CPC).
-Crosswalks should be treated as candidate mappings that require definition-level validation.
+Crosswalks should be treated as candidate mappings that still require definition-level validation.